-Following our Annual Meeting of Stockholders in October 2021, the Compensation Committee reviewed the results of the stockholder advisory vote on executive compensation that was held at the meeting with respect to the fiscal 2021 compensation actions and decisions for Frank C. Sullivan and the other named executive officers.
-Ninety-three percent (93%) of the votes cast on the "say-on-pay" proposal last year were voted in support of the compensation of our named executive officers set forth in the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables and narratives in last year's Proxy Statement.
-The Compensation Committee will continue to consider results from future stockholder advisory votes, as well as input from its stockholders, in its ongoing evaluation of the Company's executive compensation programs and practices.
+Following our Annual Meeting of Stockholders in October 2022, the Compensation Committee reviewed the results of the stockholder advisory vote on executive compensation that was held at the meeting with respect to the fiscal 2022 compensation actions and decisions for Mr. Sullivan and the other named executive officers.
+Sixty-seven percent (67%) of the votes cast on the Say-on-Pay proposal last year were voted in support of the compensation of our named executive officers set forth in the Compensation Discussion and Analysis, the Summary Compensation Table and the related compensation tables and narratives in last year's Proxy Statement.
+In connection with last year's say-on-pay vote, the Company reached out to 15 of our largest stockholders representing approximately 51.0% of our shares of Common Stock outstanding (the "Stockholder Outreach Group") in order to discuss their views and understanding of the Company's compensation practices.